 Ideally, you should plan to visit the rooftop first for an overview.
 Then head to the Duomo Museum to learn the history of the Duomo.
 After being educated, head inside to the cathedral, crypt, and archaeological sites.

-The rooftop terrace is one of Milan's most amazing experiences.
+The rooftop terrace is a must do experience with one day in Milan.
 It can be reached either via a staircase or an elevator.
 But even after the elevator, you’ve got to plod up some narrow steep steps.

 If you don’t buy a ticket online, you probably need to arrive early, around 8:00 am.
 Purchase a ticket from the machines near the Duomo Museum.

 12:00 PM: Galleria Vittorio Emanuele II

-Right on the Piazza del Duomo, the Galleria Vittorio Emanuele II is the pride of Milan.
+The galleria is the pride of Milan.
 Built from 1865-77 by Giuseppe Mengoni, the dreamy Galleria is the oldest covered shopping arcade in the world.

 You can admire the admire the mosaics of Asia, Africa, Europe, and America in the vault above.
 The floor is covered with mosaics representing Italy’s key cities.

 Inside the Galleria, you’ll find luxury brands (Gucci, Prada, Versace) and high end restaurants.
 Even if you’re not planning on buying anything, it’s still worth checking out for the beautiful architecture and design.